jorgelozzano/jorgelozzano/README.md

 - 👀 I’m interested in learning AWS serverless computing, backend engineering and machine learning.
 Many things to learn!
 - 🌱 I’m currently learning AWS Cloud technology and backend using Spring-Boot
 - 💞️ I’m looking to collaborate on web development projects that want to rise
-- 📫 How to reach me, my username in almost on social media is jorge_lozzano, and my email is ernie.lozano23@gmail.com
+- 📫 How to reach me, my username in almost all social media is jorge_lozzano, and my email is ernie.lozano23@gmail.com

 <!---
 jorgelozzano/jorgelozzano is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.